 In 2005 Matt started going to college and graduated from UIC in 2009 with a BS in Human Nutrition.
 He is a Registered Dietitian and Certified Personal Trainer.

 March 22, 2009, Matt was married to the love of his life, Emily, and spent a week in Buenos Aires, Argentina.
-He loves to cook and is hoping to spend time working with some local chefs improving his culinary skills.
+He loves to cook.

 In 2010 Matt worked with Lyric Opera of Chicago performing as a flying witch, a soldier, and an Assassin in Verdi'sMacbeth.
 Immediately after he spent five weeks performing at Global Village in Dubai on 60' sway poles.
 He then spent 2 weeks traveling through Singapore, Vietnam, Cambodiam, and Thailand with his oldest friend- his twin sister Carly.
 The day she got home from her trip her boyfriend Sean proposed to her!
 She said yes and they are now happily married.